 Motivational Strategies

-Motivation is one of the largest influences on language study patterns.
+Motivation is one of the greatest influences on language study patterns.
 Different studies have explored the effects of motivation on the ability to learn languages such as Japanese.
-An example of these studies that noticed its effects was centered on a mobile-phone email based application.
+An example of these studies that examined its effects was investigated a mobile-phone email based application.
 The user would send a text message to the system to request a kanji quiz.
 After filling in the results of the quiz the user would send it back, the system would automatically grade it, and it would send back the results to the user (Li 521).
-Although this is a fairly outdated approach to kanji applications that was developed before the prevalence of smart phones, some of features and the results of its effects on users are still applicable.
+Although this is a fairly outdated approach to kanji applications that was developed before the prevalence of smart phones, some of the features and results of its effects on users are still applicable.
 To try to keep users interested in the application, it would dynamically change the vocabulary being tested and the difficulty of said vocabulary (Li 523).
 In addition to this, it would periodically send the user an email if they hadn’t used the application after a certain period of time (Li 524).
-Although the application does not put its focus on keeping the user interested in learning kanji, it does try to make use of motivational strategies to keep the user interested and therefore learn more.
+Although the application does not place its focus on keeping the user interested in learning kanji, it does try to make use of motivational strategies to engage the user in vocabulary that he/she wanted to learn and found that some of their effects to be beneficial.

-A study carried out by Akie Hirata delved further into motivational effects on kanji studies.
-In that study, Hirata described three types of motivational orientations: intrinsic orientation, instrumental mastery, and performance orientation.
+A study carried out by Akie Hirata motivational effects on kanji studies.
+Hirata described three types of motivational orientations: intrinsic orientation, instrumental mastery, and performance orientation.
 Four different sources of motivation were also listed.
 They included self-efficacy, self-concept, intrinsic value, and extrinsic value.
-On top of that he also described cognitive, metacognitive, behavioral, and environmental self-regulation factors (Hirata 87).
-In his study Hirata explored motivational patterns of Japanese language students and analyzed what strategies and motivational patterns led to the most success in kanji studies.
+Hirata also described cognitive, metacognitive, behavioral, and environmental self-regulation factors (Hirata 87).
+In this study he explored motivational patterns of Japanese language students and analyzed what strategies and motivational patterns led to the most success in kanji studies.
 Those in his study were more likely drawn to instrumental mastery of kanji followed by intrinsic value.
 In terms of the actual learning of kanji, they placed some extrinsic value on the practice (Hirata 87).